Empyrrhus/MIDI-To-Shawzin/README.md

 In theory, you can double the song length time limit by doubling the speed of the MIDI file and selecting "Slow Playback" in bottom right corner of the Shawzin song menu.

 # Using the Shawzin
-To use the Shawzin, you need to buy one from the Warframe market.
+To use the Shawzin, you need to buy one from the Warframe in-game market (Menu > Market).
 Currently, they range from 40-60p.

 <p align="center">
     <img src="https://i.imgur.com/Bxe3WwP.png" alt="Warframe market">